WaterLily-jl/WaterLily.jl/README.md

 ## Overview

 WaterLily.jl is a real-time fluid simulator written in pure Julia.
 This is an experimental project to take advantage of the active scientific community in Julia to accelerate and enhance fluid simulations.
-If you want to play around with a much more fully developed and documented solver right now, you should head over to [LilyPad](https://github.com/weymouth/lily-pad).

 ## Method/capabilities